 Work Experience and Volunteering

 This is any education offered post 16 and which is not normally of degree level.
 However, some courses may give you access to Foundation Degrees.
-For example, Newton Rigg and Kendal College offer a range of courses from basic literacy up to degree level.
+For example, Kendal College offer a range of courses from basic literacy up to degree level.
 Predominantly, F.E. courses are vocational and the following areas are usually available; Health and Social Care, Child Care, Catering, Hairdressing and Beauty Therapy, Motor Vehicles, Construction, IT, Engineering, Art and Design and Travel and Tourism.
 Remember to research your area of interest as different colleges have different courses on offer.